48 posts categorized "Fundraising"

 By Rick Steves

-If these times seem tough for our friends and family, imagine how tough they are for hungry and poor people.
-To add meaning to the holiday season, every Christmas I raise funds for Bread for the World through my network at “Rick Steves' Europe Through the Back Door.”
-This year the needs and rewards are particularly great.
-I'd love to send you a special Christmas package in thanks for your gift to empower Bread's work.
-This gift package was so overwhelmingly popular last year that I want to offer it again so you can share it with even more of your loved ones.
+To add meaning to the holiday season, every Christmas I raise funds for Bread for the World through my traveling friends and network at Rick Steves' Europe.
+This year, the needs are particularly great.
+But that means the rewards are too!
+I'd love to send you a special Christmas package as thanks for a $100 gift to empower Bread's work.
+This gift package was so popular the last couple years that I want to offer it again so you too can get on board—and even share this challenge with your loved ones.

-So here's my challenge to you this Christmas: Help Bread for the World continue its crucial work with your gift of $100 or more.
-As a thank you, I'll send you three gifts (worth $50) from my Rick Steves' European Christmas collection:
+So here's my challenge to you this Christmas: Help Bread for the World with your gift of $100 or more.
+As a thank you, I'll match that gift and send you three gifts (worth $50) from my Rick Steves' European Christmas collection:

 - "Rick Steves' European Christmas" DVD (our PBS-TV special celebrating a traditional, non-commercial, and sacred Christmas in seven different countries)

-- “Rick Steves' European Christmas” coffee-table book (the fun insights and best photos I gathered while producing the special)
+- Rick Steves' European Christmas coffee-table book (the fun insights and best photos I gathered while producing the special)

-I'll happily pay for the cost of these three gifts, as well as postage, so that Bread for the World can use 100 percent of your donation.
+I'll happily pay for the cost of these three gifts, as well as the shipping, so that Bread for the World can put 100 percent of your donation to work giving a voice to hungry people.
 Make your gift by Dec.
-7 to receive this offer and you'll get everything in time for Christmas.
+10 to receive this offer — and you'll get everything (along with our latest travel newsletter) in time for Christmas.

 It's my hope that these gifts will add a wonderful new twist to your family celebrations for years to come (as they have for mine), while also enticing you to empower Bread for the World with your donation.